JohnPayneUtility/NoisyVisualisation/docker/README.md

 # docker/

+The container topology, the Compose commands, the editable-install entrypoint and the env-lock and recovery procedure are documented in the root [README.md](../README.md), under "Runtime / container architecture", "Starting and managing the services" and "Environment lock and recovery".

 ## Stage 12: config dotted paths now name `noisyvis.*` modules

 Stage 12 of the reorganisation rewrote every Hydra config dotted path from the temporary